ribelo/pptr/README.md

 // By default, similar to 'PingActor', the 'reset' method returns a default instance of 'PongActor'.
 #[async_trait]
-impl Lifecycle for PongActor {
+impl Puppet for PongActor {
     type Supervision = OneForAll;
 }